 The process should be managed for soybeans so that the entire area that is enclosed by levees is flooded and drained within 2 days.
 Longer flood irrigation periods will result in a reduced yield increase from irrigation due to prolonged soil oxygen deprivation.
-The damaging effect of prolonged flooding (more than 2 days) is more severe for soybeans grown on clay vs. silt loam soils.

-Water withdrawal for irrigation from the Mississippi River Valley Alluvial Aquifer (MRVAA) is occurring at a rate that is depleting the aquifer-i.e., it is not sustainable.
+The damaging effect of prolonged flooding [more than 2 days] is more severe for soybeans grown on clay vs. silt loam soils.
+Water withdrawal for irrigation from the Mississippi River Valley Alluvial Aquifer [MRVAA] is occurring at a rate that is depleting the aquifer-i.e. it is not sustainable.
 With the decreasing water levels in the MRVAA and regulators responding by requiring minimum levels of irrigation water use and adoption of efficiency practices, the impact of furrow and flood irrigation practices in Midsouth soybean production needs to be evaluated.

 The following is a summary of the details of the conduct of and results from research that was conducted as part of the MSPB-funded RISER project (Projects 55-2016, 55-2017, and 55-2018) conducted by Mississippi State Univ. scientists and specialists.
-The objective of this research was to compare soybean grain yield, total water applied, irrigation water use efficiency, and economic net return from optimized furrow (FURROW)- and flood (FLOOD)-irrigated soybean production systems.
+The objective of this research was to compare soybean grain yield, total water applied, irrigation water use efficiency, and economic net return from optimized furrow [FURROW]- and flood [FLOOD]-irrigated soybean production systems.
 The research was conducted on producer fields in the Delta region of Mississippi.
 FLOOD fields were irrigated according to the producer's standard farm practices using straight levees that were constructed perpendicular to the field grade.
-FURROW employed computerized hole selection (CHS-Pipe Planner), surge irrigation, and soil moisture sensor technology for scheduling irrigation.
-A detailed presentation of the conduct of and results from this research is in the article titled "Maximizing sovbean productivity and profitability by transitioning from flood to furrow irrigation on clay-textured soils" by Bryant et al. that appears in Crop Forage and Turfgrass Mgmt.
-2022;8:e20149 (https://doi.org/10.1002/cft2.20149).
+FURROW employed computerized hole selection [CHS-Pipe Planner], surge irrigation, and soil moisture sensor technology for scheduling irrigation.
+A detailed presentation of the conduct of and results from this research is in the article titled "Maximizing soybean productivity and profitability by transitioning from flood to furrow irrigation on clay-textured soils" by Bryant et al.